The Makers’ Film Festival ‘Terms and Conditions’ & ‘Technical Specs’ for Submission of Short Films

 2) Craft on the Big Screen

-The ‘Makers’ Film Festival’ and ‘Real to Reel: The Craft Film Festival’ showcase craft on the big screen.
+The ‘Makers’ Film Festival’, and its predecessor ‘Real to Reel: The Craft Film Festival’, showcase craft on the big screen.
 It is this cinematic experience that makes these festivals so unique, as well as their limited screening season.

 So, although we will select films based on their content, creativity and formal qualities – we will also consider how well your film will screen at cinema scale, even if it was not your initial intention.

-The post production of the selected films will result in a compilation of films suitable for screening in the highest quality cinemas, as well as remote community halls around the country, but only for up to four screenings per State – as registered with the Australian Department of Communications and the Arts.
+The post production of the selected films will result in a compilation of films suitable for screening in the highest quality cinemas, as well as community halls.
+In Australia, this is limited to four screenings per State – as registered with the Australian Department of Communications and the Arts.

 With this in mind, we recommend that you work to an aspect ratio, as above detailed, to make the most of the screen.
 The smaller aspect ratios will be projected with black bands, but this will not affect their impact.
 Please ensure, though, that your title, credits and/or sponsors card is in the same ratio.